 Enter your website domain and click Add.
 Then, refresh the page to see your domain added.

 The next step is to verify that domain.
 There are three ways of verifying your domain: Meta-tag Verification, HTML File Upload, and DNS Verification.

 I recommend DNS Verification because it’s pretty easy.
 Go ahead and click on that tab.

-This step will look a little different for everyone depending on which domain registrar they’re using, but I’ve found a useful article on how to do all of this on GoDaddy.
+This step will look a little different for everyone, depending on which domain registrar they’re using, but I’ve found a nifty article on how to do all of this on GoDaddy.

-The DNS change typically takes effect around 48 hours, but Facebook warns that it may take as long as 72 hours.
-When the change is completed, this little circle next to your domain name is going to turn green to let you know that it has been verified.
+The DNS change typically takes effect around 48 hours, but Meta warns that it may take as long as 72 hours.
+When the change is completed, this little circle next to your domain name is going to turn green to let you know it has been verified.

-And that’s it — this is how to set up a Facebook Business Manager account.
+And that’s it — this is how to set up Meta Business Manager account.

-Now that we’ve learned to set up a Facebook Business Manager account, we should start advertising!
-To make the most out of your ads and data, make sure to set up conversion tracking so that you can replicate strategies from your best campaigns.
+Now that we’ve learned to set up Meta Business Manager account, we should start advertising!
+To make the most out of your ads and data, set up conversion tracking so that you can replicate strategies from your best campaigns.

-Have you encountered any challenges in setting up your Facebook Business Manager account?
-What else do you think is important to do in Business Manager?
+Have you encountered any challenges in setting up your Meta Business Manager account?
+What else do you think is essential to do in the Business Manager?
 Let us know in the comments!